Preliminary note

 ];

-If you want to take a look at the code, here's the repo.
+If you want to take a look at the code, here is the repo.

 - Receives user context conversationally (no more static exercises).